 Pursuant to the CKH Act, LAFCO must consider the timely and available supply of water in conjunction with a boundary change proposal.
 In accordance with Contra Costa LAFCO policies, any proposal for a change of organization that includes the provision of water service shall provide information relating to water supply, storage, treatment, distribution, and waste recovery; as well as adequacy of services, facilities, and improvements to be provided and financed by the agency responsible for the provision of such services, facilities and improvements.

-A number of studies were completed to address the timely and adequate provision of water service to the DV.
-This information is presented in the various environmental documents, which were previously provided to the Commission and are available in the LAFCO office.
+Various studies were completed to address the timely and adequate provision of water service to the DV.
+This information is included in the environmental documents and summarized in the City's application to LAFCO.

-Dublin San Ramon Services District (DSRSD) will provide water service to the annexation area and provides water service to the entire DV with the exception of Gale Ranch Phase 1.
+Dublin San Ramon Services District (DSRSD) will provide water service to the annexation area and provides water service to the entire DV except for Gale Ranch Phase 1.
 Gale Ranch Phase 1 water service is provided by the East Bay Municipal Utility District (EBMUD).

 The infrastructure needed to provide water service to the annexation area is adequate and has already been contemplated by DSRSD at the time of County approval through a water assessment for the DV development.
 DSRSD will be able to meet the ultimate water demand for potable water in the area proposed for annexation.
-Potable water mains were installed per the development plans for Tracts 9302, 9303, 9325 and 9247.
-Each house is estimated to use $220\pm$ gpd, for a total usage of 67,760 gpd to serve the 308 single family residential units.
-DSRSD has the capacity to provide services consistent with its adopted water service plans.
+The City's application includes a breakdown of potable and recycled water demands.
+The estimated potable water demand is approximately 274,331 gallons per day.
+DSRSD indicates they have the capacity to provide services consistent with its adopted water service plans.

-In addition, DSRSD will also provide recycled water to the annexation area.
-The north-south linear trail parcels in the annexation area will rely on recycled water.
+DSRSD will also provide recycled water to the annexation area.
+The Rancho San Ramon Community Park and the Bella Vista School Park will rely on recycled water.
+The Rose Glenn Park irrigation is subject to a recycled water moratorium adopted by the DSRSD-EBMUD Recycled Water Authority in March 2019.
+Consequently, the irrigation water demand will be supplied by DSRSD's potable water system.
 And although not required, single family homes may use recycled water for front yards in accordance with specific criteria.
-DSRSD can meet the demand for recycled water.
+DSRSD indicated it can meet the demand for recycled water.

-9. Assessed Value, Tax Rates and Indebtedness:
+9. Assessed Value, Tax Rates, and Indebtedness:

-The annexation area is within tax rate area 66405.
-The assessed value is \$120,991,546 (2016-17 roll).
+The annexation area is within tax rate areas 66374, 66375, 66395, and 66405.
+The assessed value is \$572,490,694 (2019-20 roll).
 The territory being annexed shall be liable for all authorized or existing taxes comparable to properties presently within the annexing agencies, if applicable; and shall remain within CSA M-29 following annexation.